 This is a relatively positive outcome for the following reasons.
-73 of the 102 trees or groups of trees are either category "C" trees or groups of trees Category "C-R".
+68 of the 95 trees are category "C" trees or groups of trees Category "C-R".
 Groups are always described as a category range.
 A tree can be designated category "C" for a number of reasons.
 Any tree with a diameter at breast height of 150mm or less will be given category "C" status.
 Any tree whose "Estimated remaining contribution" is 10 years or less is given category "C" status.
+A tree which could be expected to remain standing for more than 10 years but also contains a major defect can be give category "C" status also.
+This means that 72% of the trees removed to facilitate the development are small, low quality, contain a major defect and or have no future contribution beyond 10 years.